csinkers/ualbion/README.md

 - To run with Vulkan: `run -vk`
 - To run with OpenGL: `run -gl`
 - To run with Direct3D: `run -d3d`
+- To extract all game resources into modern formats under the mods/Unpacked dir: `run -b Base Unpacked`
+- To repack the (possibly modified) assets in mods/Unpacked back into the original binary formats: `run -b Unpacked Repacked` (outputs to mods/Repacked)

 ## Attributions
 Many thanks to Florian Ziesche and the other contributers to the [freealbion wiki](https://github.com/freealbion/freealbion/wiki) for their efforts in discovering and documenting the Albion file formats.